Vandivier/afterecon/content/2020-07-24-more-awesome-black-thinkers-and-a-caveat-to-learning-expectations.md

 ---
-title: More Awesome Black Thinkers and a Caveat to Learning Expectations
+title: "More Awesome Black Thinkers and a Caveat to Learning Expectations"
 date: 2020-07-24 09:41:55
 author: John Vandivier
 ---